With white, red goes out the window

 White wines attract

 It's clear that white wines have benefited greatly from these new aspirations, winning over more and more consumers and, against a backdrop of a general decline in wine consumption, doing very well indeed.
 In 2023, white wine production in France exceeded that of reds for the first time: 13.5 million hectolitres (40% of total production) versus 12.8 million (39%).
 Smoothed over five years, between 2018 and 2022, FranceAgriMer's figures are even more spectacular: +17% for whites; -14% for reds; -5% for rosés.
 And there's more to come.
 In 2024, white wine is by far " the color that has driven the category ", confirms Marie Mascré.
 In fact, 90% of French people say they drink white wine most frequently (versus 82% for red wine)."
 White wines provide a sensation of lightness and freshness that is highly prized by today's wine lovers ," notes Corinne Richard, President of the Inter Caves network. " They're also easier to access.
 You take fewer risks than with a red," notes one restaurateur.
-And the codes of wine tasting have changed.
+What's more, the codes for wine tasting have changed: " Consumers have realized that white wine goes very well with charcuterie or cheese," explains Cyril Laudet, a wine and armagnac producer between the Landes and Gers regions.